 The final rules will require registration with the CFTC and membership in the National Futures Association (“NFA”) for various entities involved in the retail Forex industry.
 Firms offering retail foreign currency contracts will be required to register either futures commission merchants (FCMs) or retail foreign exchange dealers (RFEDs).
 Additionally, persons who exercise discretionary trading authority over retail Forex accounts will be required to register as commodity trading advisors (CTAs) and firms operating pooled investment vehicles with respect to retail Forex will be required to register as commodity pool operators (CPOs).

-These new registration requirements will expose firms coming within any of the above categories to significant disclosure, recordkeeping, and financial reporting obligations that could dramatically alter the structure of retail Forex industry in the United States.
-For more information on the new regulations, please contact us at (619) 278-0020.
+These new registration requirements will expose firms coming within any of the above categories to significant disclosure, recordkeeping, and financial reporting obligations that could dramatically alter the structure of the retail Forex industry in the United States.
+For more information on the new regulations, contact us at (619) 278-0020 to schedule your consultation.